-- Once you have both ends of a fence panel supported by a post, use your level to make sure its plumb on both faces of the post (inside and outside) and is contacting your string line. - Continue this process until you have hung all of your fence panels.

-- IMPORTANT Make sure that you go back and check that everything is remaining level as you progress through the fence post and panel installation.
-Since it is installed while the concrete is still wet, any shaking or jostling of the fence could cause the posts to move slightly and no longer be level.
-While the concrete is still wet, use a rubber mallet to tap your posts back to level if anything has shifted. - Once the concrete in your post holes has hardened to the point you cannot move the post anymore, go back and back dirt into your post hole.
-Mound the dirt above the yard line so that you do not end up with a depression around the post once the dirt settles. - The final step will be to secure your fence panel rails to the post permanently using the supplied self-tapping screws.
+- Once you have both ends of a fence panel supported by a post, use your level to make sure its plumb on both faces of the post (inside and outside) and is contacting your string line. - Continue this process until you have hung all of your fence panels. - IMPORTANT Make sure that you go back and check that everything is remaining level and plumb as you progress through the fence post and panel installation.
+Since it is installed while the concrete is still wet, any shaking or jostling of the fence could cause the posts to move slightly and no longer be level and plumb.
+While the concrete is still wet, use a rubber mallet to tap and adjust your posts in place if anything has shifted. - Once your concrete has begin to set up, fill in the remaining 2-3 inches of your post holes with dirt.
+Mound the dirt above the yard line so that you do not end up with a depression around the post once the dirt settles. - The final step will be to secure your fence panel rails to the post permanently using the supplied selftapping screws.
 The number of self-tapping screws used per panel will be based on the number of horizontal rails on your fence panel.
 Each rail will have a screw drilled into both ends.
-So if you had a fence panel with 3 horizontal rails, you would need 6 self-tapping screws (2 per rail x 3 rails = 6). - Place the self-tapping screw against the post in a position that is roughly a 1/2" up from the bottom of the rail and roughly 3/8" of an inch in from the edge of the post so the screw will go through the post and into the fence railing tying everything together. - Slowly begin running the drill until it gets a bite into the metal then speed up the drill to drive the screw in.
+So if you had a fence panel with 3 horizontal rails, you would need 6 self-tapping screws (2 per rail x 3 rails = 6).

+- Place the self-tapping screw against the post in a position that is roughly a 1/2" up from the bottom of the rail and roughly 3/8" of an inch in from the edge of the post so the screw will go through the post and into the fence railing typing everything together. - Slowly begin running the drill until it gets a bite into the metal then speed up the drill to drive the screw in.
 Be careful to not over tighten the screw and strip out the threads in the hole. - If you are having difficulty getting the self-tapping screw to drill into the post, a small center punch tool can help.
 Put it against the post where you want the screw and give it a solid tap with a hammer.
 The indentation it leaves will help the self-tapping screw to bite into the post metal and begin drilling in.
 The final product should look like Figure 13.